 You can no longer control the canonical id for users in Mixpanel

 The ID merge system will now determine which distinct_id is used as the canonical id for a user in Mixpanel.
-Any merged id can be used to query for information about a user with our APIs, but the results of the query may return a with different distinct_id value than the one used in the query.
-The id that is returned is the canonical id determined by Mixpanel for that user.
+Any merged id can be used to query for information about a user with our APIs, but the results of the query may return a with different canonical distinct_id value than the one used in the query.

 Avoid using non-Mixpanel generated anonymous ids